-Let's start with the pain: Product strategy is what everyone in a product organization is longing for as a high-level direction to orient themselves.
+Let's start with the need: Product strategy is what everyone in a product organization is longing for as a high-level direction to orient themselves.

 Here are my takes on some frequent questions about the product strategy:

 - What is a product strategy?
-It is direction, a possible future that is attractive
+It is a direction, a possible future that is attractive.

 - What is so difficult about creating a product strategy?
-You need a high confidence to select the right long-term goals, but you will never have enough data to be really certain, so you have to take calculated risks
+You need high confidence to select the right long-term goals, but you will never have enough data to be really certain, so you have to take calculated risks.

 - How can I make the product strategy a success story?
 Block yourself at least 1 hour every week to work on the strategy.
 Ask all product managers to devot 30 mins per week working on it as well.
 This can be a QA format to help them understand the strategy better or find open questions and edge cases, or they can dive deeper by doing research and confirming or contradicting data points.
 They will take ownership and help you execute on the strategy.